ZerosunGitHub/zipbomb-20190702/README.md

 	--mode=quoted_overlap (default)

-In quoted_overlap mode, you can additionally enable extra-field quoting;
-you need to provide a 4-digit hexadecimal tag type:
+In quoted_overlap mode, you can additionally enable extra-field quoting;you need to provide a 4-digit hexadecimal tag type:

 	--mode=quoted_overlap --extra=9999